GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 This extension methods generates a number of default policies:
 - one policy per operation.
 The name of the policy is the name of the operation.
 E.g. `"AccessApplication"`
 - one policy for each combination of scope and operation.
 The name of the policy is the name of the scope followed by ':' and the name of the operation.
 In the default case, there are no scopes.
-If there was one, i.e. `"Toto"`, you'll get a name like `"Toto:AccessApplication"`.
+If there was one, named e.g. `"Toto"`, you'll get a name like `"Toto:AccessApplication"`.

 This means that instead of
 ~~~csharp